A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Introduction

-\begin{example}[Atlases $\mathcal{A_\text{B}}, \mathcal{A}_q^*$ and the Bernardi map (bijection)] The Bernardi bijection is defined for a connected graph $G$ equipped with a \emph{ribbon structure} and with initial data $(q,e)$, where $q$ is vertex and $e$ is an edge incident to the vertex; see \cite{B} for details or see \cite{BW} for a nice introduction.
+\begin{example}[Atlases $\mathcal{A_\text{B}}, \mathcal{A}_q^*$ and the Bernardi map (bijection)] The Bernardi map is defined for a connected graph $G$ equipped with a \emph{ribbon structure} (a.k.a \emph{combinatorial embedding}) and with initial data $(q,e)$, where $q$ is a vertex and $e$ is an edge incident to the vertex; see \cite[Section 3.2]{Bernardi} for details.
 Here we use an example (Figure~\ref{mapexample2}) to recall the construction of the bijection in the atlas language.
 The Bernardi bijection is a map from spanning trees to certain orientations.
 The construction makes use of the \emph{Bernardi tour} which starts with $(q,e)$ and goes around a given tree $B$ according to the ribbon structure.
 We may construct an external atlas $\mathcal{A_\text{B}}$ of $\mathcal{M}_G$ as follows.
 Observe that the Bernardi tour cuts each external edge twice.
 We orient each external edge toward the first-cut endpoint, biorient all the internal edges of $B$, and hence get an externally oriented basis $\overrightarrow{B}$.
 All such externally oriented bases form the atlas $\mathcal{A_\text{B}}$.

 The internal atlas $\mathcal{A}_q^*$ of $\mathcal{M}_G$ is constructed as follows.
 For any tree $B$, we orient each internal edge away from $q$, biorient external edges, and hence get $\overrightarrow{B^*}\in\mathcal{A}_q^*$.
 We remark that $\mathcal{A}_q^*$ is a special case of $\mathcal{A^*_{\sigma^*}}$, where $\sigma^*$ is an acyclic cocycle signature \cite[Example 5.1.5]{Yuen2}.